 Not all macro subjects are in places which are easy to reach so use a tripod with a centre column that can be moved to a horizontal position or even turned the opposite way around as they make it easier to get into tight spots.
 It also helps if your tripod can get low to the ground.
 You can use various tripod heads but a ball head can be more flexible than other models as their range of movement means more camera positions can be achieved.
 They can take some getting used to so do have a play around with one at home before heading out into the field.

 A tripod, bean bag or whatever support you're using will become even more important when you start using longer shutter speeds as if you try hand-holding the shots, you'll probably find shake causes blur to appear.
 You'll find longer exposure times are needed in woods where fungi thrive but not much light gets through the tree canopy.

 Having a tripod with you when out shooting means you can get your framing right then make adjustments to white balance, aperture, shutter speed etc. without the camera's position changing.
 It also means your hands are free to adjust / remove distracting objects from the frame without the camera having to be put down.
 This could be moving a branch out of the way, removing stray twigs etc.

+This points more for the warmer months when butterflies and other flying insects are more likely to be around as speed is of the essence when working with small, fast subjects like these.
 To increase your chances of capturing a subject that moves quickly and doesn't hang around for long, try pre-focusing on the spot where you expect your subject to land.
-The reason you need a tripod for this is that even the smallest of nudges can change the focus and it also keeps your hands free for making minor adjustments (if needed) to the lens so you can reach your required focal plane once your subject is in frame.
+The reason you need a tripod for this is that even the smallest of nudges can change the focus.
+It also keeps your hands free for making minor adjustments (if needed) to the lens so you can reach your required focal plane once your subject is in the frame.